 Canada, for one, has produced a large number of famous musicians and rock bands over the years, and the majority of the country’s famous rock bands continue to be active today.

-Here, we’ll take a look at 13 of the most famous Canadian rock bands of all time.
+Here, we’ll take a look at 22 of the greatest and most famous Canadian rock bands of all time.
 Want to learn about them?
 Read on!

 When talking about Canadian rock bands, there’s only really one place to start, and that’s with Rush.
 Formed in Toronto, Ontario, they’ve been playing together for over five decades since they began in the fall of 1968.